Patipat-Panyasukum/R-Programming_1/README.md

   Skill: Combining multiple plots into a cohesive dashboard layout.
   Detail: Using layout functions to arrange plots, enabling a comprehensive view of data insights in a single interface.

+# Project game made

+Here's a detailed breakdown of the skills demonstrated:

+# Project I: Hammer, Scissors, and Paper Game**

+**1. Package Management**

+Skill: Installing R packages using install.packages.
+Example: install.packages("languageserver").

+**2. Function Definition**

+Skill: Defining and using functions to encapsulate game logic.
+Example: The function sanook_game encapsulates the entire game logic.

+**3. User Interaction**

+Skill: Interacting with the user via console inputs and outputs.
+Example: Using readline to get user input and print to display messages.

+**4. Control Structures**

+Skill: Using loops (while) and conditional statements (if-else) to control the flow of the game.
+Example: The while loop controls the game rounds, and the if-else statements determine the game outcome.

+**5. Random Sampling**

+Skill: Using sample to randomly select the computer's hand.
+Example: comp_hand <- sample(your_hand, 1).

+**6. String Manipulation**

+Skill: Concatenating and formatting strings.
+Example: print(paste("Round:", player_counted)).

+**7. Basic Game Logic**

+Skill: Implementing the rules of the game to determine the winner of each round.
+Example: The logic within the if-else statements to compare user_hand and comp_hand.

+**8. Score Keeping**

+Skill: Maintaining and updating scores for the player and the computer.
+Example: player_score and comp_score variables are updated based on game outcomes.

+**9. Loop and Conditional Logic for Replay**

+Skill: Implementing a mechanism to allow the user to replay the game.
+Example: The while(retry) loop and nested if-else statements for replay logic.

+# Project II: Chat Bot to Order Pizza

+**1. Data Frame Creation**

+Skill: Creating and manipulating data frames.
+Example: df_menu data frame to store the menu items and prices.

+**2. Function Definition**

+Skill: Defining a function to encapsulate the chatbot logic.
+Example: The function chatbot.

+**3. User Interaction**

+Skill: Interacting with the user via console inputs and outputs.
+Example: Using readline to get user input and print to display messages.

+**4. Control Structures**

+Skill: Using loops (while) and conditional statements (if-else) to control the flow of the ordering process.
+Example: The while(order) loop controls the ordering process, and the if-else statements handle different user inputs.

+**5. Data Storage and Manipulation**

+Skill: Storing and manipulating order details in a list.
+Example: order_detail list stores details of each pizza order.

+**6. String Manipulation**

+Skill: Concatenating and formatting strings.
+Example: print(paste("Hi", username, "Here's our menu")).

+**7. Arithmetic Operations**

+Skill: Performing arithmetic operations to calculate the total amount.
+Example: total_amount <- total_amount + item_amount.

+**8. Iterating Over Lists**

+Skill: Iterating over lists to display order details.
+Example: The for loop iterates over order_detail to print each order item.

+**9. User Prompting**

+Skill: Prompting the user for additional information such as phone number and payment method.
+Example: phone <- readline("Please enter your phone number: ").

+# Overall Technical Skills
+- Basic Programming Constructs: Functions, loops, conditionals, and variable manipulation.
+- User Interaction: Handling user inputs and providing outputs.
+- String Manipulation: Constructing and formatting strings for output messages.
+- Data Structures: Creating and manipulating data frames and lists.
+- Control Flow: Using loops and conditionals to control the flow of the program.
+- Random Sampling: Using random sampling for game mechanics.
+- Arithmetic Operations: Performing calculations for scorekeeping and order totals.
+- Iterative Processing: Iterating over lists to process and display data.
+- Interactive User Experience: Building interactive experiences through console-based games and chatbots.